 Keep your radar active by watching your network for odd behavior and running regular security check-ups.
 Deploying tools like network security software or setting up systems to spot intrusions are straightforward moves to toughen up your defenses.

 The bottom line is that building a secure home network is all about staying ahead of the game.
-By sticking to these tips and keeping up with the latest security strategies, you can protect your home system from cyber hooligans.
+Sticking to these tips and keeping up with the latest security strategies can protect your home system from cyber hooligans.
 For more insights on a full-on cybersecurity strategy, you might want to look into securing your browser, email security advice, or secure data backup.
 Be smart, be safe.